If Iggy Azalea’s Criticism Is Based on Her Vagina, So Is Her Success

 Hip-hop does not need Macklemore, who, by the way, recognizes his white privilege as a factor in his advancement.

 “This is a culture that came from pain, it came from oppression, it came from white oppression… you cannot disregard where this culture came from and our place in it as white people.”

-Hip-hop certainly does not need Macklemore more than it needs Black Thought (of The Roots ), Kendrick Lamar , Wu-Tang , Talib Kweli , Big K.R.I.T. , Andre 3000 , Yasiin Bey (fka Mos Def), CunninLynguists , Danny Brown , Murs , Joey Bada$$ , Pharoahe Monch , J. Cole , Common , Tech N9ne etc.
+The genre certainly doesn’t need him more than it needs Black Thought (of The Roots ), Kendrick Lamar , Wu-Tang , Talib Kweli , Big K.R.I.T. , Andre 3000 , Yasiin Bey (fka Mos Def), CunninLynguists , Danny Brown , Murs , Joey Bada$$ , Pharoahe Monch , J. Cole , Common , Tech N9ne , Jean Grae , etc.

 The last name on that list happens to have a vagina just like Iggy, but there’s no room for her in white-dominated pop culture or hyper-sexualized, mediocre pop rap… not that she’d want to be included in either.
 Jean finds herself among fierce, yet under-appreciated minorities within a minority in hip-hop.